 Local scout troops may rent the camping area at Camp Nekon for no fee.
 Please make arrangements through the Kingston Recreation Department for a permit and a key.

 The trails here are mostly dirt roads through a hilly pine forest.
 There are at least 2 miles of trails.

 The forest here is predominantly pine, oak, and maple, along with some pitch pine.
 The 44-acre Smelt Pond is located here, as well as a number of smaller ponds.
 Listen for wood frogs and spring peepers in the springtime.
 Some of the fish commonly found in Smelt Pond include America eel, chain pickerel, catfish, and largemouth bass.
 The streams, ponds and swamps on this property flow to Smelt Brook, a tributary to the Jones River.

 The Jones River finds its source at Silver Lake and other brooks and springs in Pembroke, Halifax and Kingston.
 It flows for 7.5 miles through Kingston, and drains into the Atlantic Ocean at Kingston Bay just downstream of this property.

 Hours: Dawn to dusk.

 Parking: Limited on-site parking on Monks Hill Road.
-Look for the light blue (blank) wooden sign.
+Look for the wooden property sign.
 Additional pedestrian access from Raboth Road and the Kingston State Forest.